qmk/qmk_firmware/keyboards/cradio/readme.md

     * [Sweep](https://github.com/davidphilipbarr/Sweep)
     * [Hypergarlic](https://github.com/davidphilipbarr/hypergolic/tree/main/hypergarlic)
     * Variants of the same 34-key direct pin PCB
+* Hardware Availability: PCBs can be printed with gerber files from the repository

 Make examples for this keyboard (after setting up your build environment):